How to Add Custom Fonts to Dubsado Forms

 I’ve noticed a lot of people getting caught up in wanting their custom fonts everywhere — on submit buttons, contract signatures, navigation bars, even date pickers.

 The truth?
-It’s usually not worth the time and energy, especially if you are new to code and feel overwhelmed by how to customize your fonts.
+It’s usually not worth the time and energy - especially if you're newer to code and the whole thing already feels overwhelming.

 Clients don’t care nearly as much as you think.
 They won’t notice (or mind) if your submit button doesn’t use your exact brand font.
 They hire you because of the problem you solve, not the CSS code on your form.